charleskelley/comps/doc/source/roadmap.rst

 ------------------------

-The first step of comparison is to evaluate whether there are in fact differences between groups that may need to adjusted for.
+The first step of comparison is to evaluate whether there are in fact differences between groups that may need to be adjusted for.
 If two groups are already randomly distributed across all key traits that influence behavior in the target domain of consideration, then observation matching or group recomposition may not be necessary.